solana-labs/solana/docs/src/developing/intro/dapps.md

 npx create-solana-dapp
 ```

-> The [create-solana-dapp](https://www.npmjs.com/package/create-solana-dapp) packages is open source and avilable in both the NPM registry and it's [GitHub repo](https://github.com/solana-developers/create-solana-app).
+> The [create-solana-dapp](https://www.npmjs.com/package/create-solana-dapp) package is open source and available in both the NPM registry and it's [GitHub repo](https://github.com/solana-developers/create-solana-app).